sampreetucalgary07/AI-resume-profile-matcher/README.md

 ## Overview

-This project harnesses the power of Large Language Model (LLM) APIs to revolutionize job profile analysis and matching.
-Our tool streamlines the recruitment process and empowers job seekers with valuable insights.
+This project harnesses the power of Large Language Model (LLM) APIs for job profile analysis and matching.
+This tool can streamline the recruitment process and empower job seekers with valuable insights about the skills required.

 ## Key Features